rogancodes/rogancodes.github.io/_posts/2024-11-29-setup-tailwind-for-jekyll.md

 ---
 layout: post
-title:  "Setup Tailwind CSS for Jekyll"
+title:  "How to Set Up Tailwind CSS in Jekyll"
 tags: Tailwind Jekyll
 ---